timojuez/hificon/README.md

 ## Limitations
 - Currently only Denon protocol devices are being supported.
-- If you do not have a nameserver in your LAN or hificon_setup cannot find your Denon device, add the amp's IP address as "Host = [IP]" to .hificon.cfg in your user directory.
+- If you do not have a nameserver in your LAN or hificon_setup cannot find your Denon device, add the amp's IP address as "Host = [IP]" under [Amp] to .hificon.cfg in your user directory.
 - This program is currently only controlling the sound channels alltogether.
 Controlling e.g. left and right channel separately is to be implemented.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.